jmorgadov/dolce/README.md

 ## Configure

 By default **dolce** will try to run locally `codestral` model via `ollama` provider.
+You can visit the [Ollama](https://ollama.com/) site for installation instructions.

+> :warning: Codestral is a 22b parameter model, you can experiment with smaller models but take into account that the results may vary.

-If you want to use a different LLM or provider you can configure the default options in the `pyproject.toml`:
+If you want to use a different model or provider you can configure the default options in the `pyproject.toml` of your project:

 ```toml
 [tool.dolce]